kollia/selfTables/README.md

 Now let us organize the scripts inside two files.<br />
 This common_db php file is the same as `02_table_listing.php`<br />
-only the last four lines of creation from `STSiteCreator()` is missing and will be done in the next file.<br />
+only the last four lines of creation from `STSiteCreator()` are missing and will be done in the next file.<br />
 <b>[ [03_common_db.php](examples/03_common_db.php) ]</b>
 ```php